Gimli: I never thought I'd die fighting side by side with an elf.

 Legolas: How about side by side with a friend?

-And even more so than that when you factor in some of the stuff that was left out.
-One of Galadriel's suitors was Fëanor, an elf of great repute; for instance, it was he who created the Silmarils, kicking off much of the history of the First Age.
+- And even more so than that when you factor in some of the stuff that was left out.
+Galadriel's half-uncle, Fëanor, was an elf of great repute; for instance, he was the one who created the Silmarils, kicking off much of the history of the First Age.
 He, who created these jewels beyond price, begged her thrice for a lock of her hair, but each time she refused him.
 And yet to a scruffy dwarf prince she granted this gift, recognizing the purity of his regard for her.

-One from the cast commentary of either The Two Towers or Return of the King.
-Miranda Otto, who played Éowyn, was recounting about how when she saw Liv Tyler, who played Arwen, she'd decided she wouldn't go up to her because she didn't think it would be right to just go up to one of "the big stars."
-Liv Tyler apparently didn't agree; she ran right up to Miranda Otto, gave her a big hug, and exclaimed (paraphrased) "Oh my God, there's another woman here; I'm so glad!
+- One from the cast commentary of either The Two Towers or The Return of the King.
+Miranda Otto (Éowyn) was recounting about how when she saw Liv Tyler (Arwen), she'd decided she wouldn't go up to her because she didn't think it would be right to just go up to one of "the big stars."
+Liv apparently didn't agree; she ran right up to Miranda, gave her a big hug, and exclaimed (paraphrased) "There's another woman here; I'm so glad!
 We can hang out and stuff..."